Enterprise-Neurosystem/Enterprise-Neurosystem/Governance.md

  * If a Governing Board Voter misses 4 or more meetings in a row, with or without a proxy, the Governing Board may remove that individual and replace them with someone with greater availability for the remainder of their term.
  * Elections and any other voting decisions require a quorum of 50% of voting members.
 Voting can be held during Board meetings, or by electronic means within a specified time period.

-Amendments to this or Policy documents require a majority vote of the Steering Committee.
+Amendments to this or Policy documents require a majority vote of the Governing Board.

 ## Community Assets and Intellectual Property